By Christian Locka

 In certain regions of West Africa, the barks of Kosso are actively searched for because of their traditional medicinal values.
 But if this wood has become one of the most adored species in the world, it is because it is abundantly used in the fabrication of luxury upholstery in China.

 In 2017, the luxury upholstery(2) market in the country represented a business turnover of about 35 billion American dollars, according to experts.
-To realize this increasing performance, China, a big exporter of upholstery, needs raw materials such as Kosso.
+To realize this increased performance, China, a big exporter of upholstery, needs raw materials such as Kosso.

 In 2016 alone, more than 1.4 million logs of Kosso valued at 300 million US dollars were recorded in Chinese ports, reveals a study(3) of Environmental Investigation Agency (EIA), an NGO which researches on criminality and environmental abuse.

 All is not rosy in this hunt for rosewood.
-According to EIA, the strong Chinese demand has given birth to a parallel industry of illegal rosewood causing an organized looting of open forests throughout the world including those of certain countries to the south of the Sahara.
+According to EIA, the strong Chinese demand has given birth to a parallel industry of illegal rosewood causing organized looting of open forests throughout the world including those of certain countries to the south of the Sahara.

 Between 1990 and 2010, Nigeria, which is the leading economic power in Africa, has lost 409,650 of its nine million hectares of forest, which represents 2.38 percent yearly, according to the United Nations Food and Agriculture Organization (FAO)(4).
 The sweep has not spared Kosso wood.